Govindrao Tembe: Career

 He used to accompany Pt.
 Bhaskarbuwa Bakhale, and would also often perform solo, but later gave up harmonium for most part of his career.

 He composed music for the drama Manapman in 1910, and also for the first Marathi talkie Ayodhyecha Raja (1932).
 He also acted in both these productions.

 He was a personal friend of Late Yuvaraja of Mysore, HH Sri.
 Kanteerva Narasimha Raja Wadiyar.
 Prof. Tembe was part of a large entourage of Yuvaraja during his trip to Europe in 1939.
 The Troupe performed before the Pope and at other places during this trip.
 As World war broke out, they stayed at London for a long time and ultimately returned in Jan 1940 but Yuvaraja died soon at his Palace Anchorage (next to Hotel Taj) in March 1940 and Prof. Tembe lost his patron.

 He was part-owner of Gandharva Natak Mandali when it was formed in 1913.
 Two years later, he started his own company named Shivraj Natak Mandali.
 He wrote dramas and also the padas (songs) in them.

+Pandit Purshottam Walawalkar is the disciple of Govindrao Tembe.